4 more Dubuque County COVID-19 infections among 64 new positives statewide

 Iowa now has reported 298 cases of COVID-19 infection, as well as three deaths.
 The first death, reported last week, was a Dubuque County resident.

-One case of COVID-19 has been confirmed in Clayton County.
+One case has been confirmed in Clayton County.
 Delaware, Jackson and Jones counties have not yet recorded a confirmed infection.

 The disease, which can cause dangerous respiratory illnesses, has been reported throughout the tri-state area.
 Cases have been confirmed in Iowa and Grant counties in Wisconsin, as well as Jo Daviess County, Ill.